peteroupc/peteroupc.github.io/bernsupp.md

 The section "Building the Lower and Upper Polynomials" are ways to build sequences of polynomials that appropriately converge to a factory function if that function meets certain conditions.

-To determine if the methods are right for _f_(_&lambda;_), a deep mathematical analysis of _f_ is required; it would be helpful to plot that factory function using a computer algebra system to see if it belongs to any of the classes of functions described below.
-The next section gives examples of well-behaved factory functions.
+To determine if the methods are right for _f_(_&lambda;_), a deep mathematical analysis of _f_ is required; it would be helpful to plot that  function using a computer algebra system to see if it is described in the section "Building the Upper and Lower Polynomials", later.

+The next section gives examples of well-behaved functions.

 <a id=Examples_of_Well_Behaved_Functions></a>
 ### Examples of Well-Behaved Functions